How to conduct a SWOT analysis — with examples and template

 What are the benefits of a SWOT analysis?

-• Highly applicable – because it can be used to identify any environmental factors that play either a favourable or unfavourable role in a particular objective, you can use SWOT analysis in a wide range of applications, from competitor analysis to strategic planning.
+Because it can identify any environmental factors that play either a favourable or unfavourable role in a particular objective, you can use SWOT analysis in a wide range of applications, from competitor analysis to strategic planning.

-• Provides a visual overview – the SWOT analysis template usually takes the form of a square, with each quadrant representing Strengths, Weaknesses, Opportunities and Threats.
+The SWOT analysis template usually takes the form of a square, with each quadrant representing strengths, weaknesses, opportunities and threats.
 This visual arrangement gives you an overview of the company’s position in a simple, digestible way.

-• Fosters collaboration – through the discussion mentioned above, SWOT analysis creates a greater sense of collaboration and exchange of information between teams and departments that would rarely interact otherwise.
-Through this, you can solve problems, resolve disagreements, and instil a stronger, more harmonious working environment.
+Through the discussion mentioned above, SWOT analysis creates a greater sense of collaboration and exchange of information between teams and departments that would rarely interact otherwise.
+This allows you to solve problems, resolve disagreements, and instil a stronger, more harmonious working environment.

 SWOT analysis